-- completing research and development of one or more of our drug or biologic candidates; - obtaining regulatory and marketing approvals for one or more of our drug or biologic candidates; - manufacturing one or more drug or biologic candidates and establishing and maintaining supply and manufacturing relationships with third parties that are commercially feasible; - marketing, launching and commercializing one or more drug or biologic candidates for which we obtain regulatory and marketing approval, either directly or with a collaborator or distributor; - gaining market acceptance of one or more of our drug or biologic candidates as treatment options; - meeting our supply needs in sufficient quantities to meet market demand for our drug or biologic candidates, if approved; - addressing any competing products; - protecting, maintaining and enforcing our intellectual property rights, including patents, trade secrets and know-how;

-- negotiating favorable terms in any collaboration, licensing or other arrangements into which we mayenter; - obtaining reimbursement or pricing for one or more of our drug or biologic candidates that supports profitability; - · taking temporary precautionary measures to help minimize the risk of the COVID-19 pandemic to our employees; and - attracting, hiring and retaining qualified personnel.
+- completing research and development of one or more of our drug or biologic candidates; - obtaining regulatory and marketing approvals for one or more of our drug or biologic candidates; - manufacturing one or more drug or biologic candidates and establishing and maintaining supply and manufacturing relationships with third parties that are commercially feasible; - marketing, launching and commercializing one or more drug or biologic candidates for which we obtain regulatory and marketing approval, either directly or with a collaborator or distributor; - gaining market acceptance of one or more of our drug or biologic candidates as treatment options; - meeting our supply needs in sufficient quantities to meet market demand for our drug or biologic candidates, if approved; - addressing any competing products; - · protecting, maintaining and enforcing our intellectual property rights, including patents, trade secrets and know-how; - · negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; - · obtaining reimbursement or pricing for one or more of our drug or biologic candidates that supports profitability; and - retaining qualified personnel.

 Even if one or more of the drug or biologic candidates that we develop is approved for commercial sale, we anticipate incurring significant costs associated with launching and commercializing any approved drug or biologic candidate.
-We also will have to develop or acquire manufacturing capabilities or continue to contract with contract manufacturing organizations ("CMOs"), in order to continue development and potential commercialization of our drug or biologic candidates.
+We also will have to further develop or acquire manufacturing capabilities or continue to contract with contract manufacturing organizations ("CMOs"), in order to continue development and potential commercialization of our drug or biologic candidates.
 For instance, if our costs of manufacturing our drug products are not commercially feasible, then we will need to develop or procure our drug products in a commercially feasible manner to successfully commercialize any future approved product, if any.
 Additionally, if we are not able to generate revenue from the sale of any approved products, we may never become profitable.